internetguru/academy/documentation/academy-distribute.md

        Store distributed repositories in DIR.
 Uses `mktemp` by default.

 `-p`, `--prefix PREFIX`
-       Prepend PREFIX in front of created repositories names.
+       Prepend PREFIX in front of each repository name.
 PREFIX is empty by default.

 `-s`, `--namespace NAMESPACE`
        Distribute repositories into NAMESPACE instead of the current project's namespace.